cymymc/Personal-References/README.md

 ### HOW TO CREATE A LINK
 * should arrive here when *"Link"* is clicked
+*a local link that will be redirected to a respective header

 ### SUBCATEGORY LINK
 * should arrive here when *"Subcategory Link"* is clicked